maciek3000/data_dashboard/docs/source/dashboard.rst

 ``logging`` is a ``bool`` flag indicating if you want to have .csv files (search logs) included in your output directory in logs subdirectory.

 Disabling Pairplots
 -------------------

-Both Seaborn PairPlot in Overview subpage and bokeh-driven ScatterPlot Grid in Features subpage were identified to be the biggest bottlenecks in creating HTML Dashboard.
+Both ``seaborn`` PairPlot in ``Overview`` subpage and ScatterPlot Grid in ``Features`` subpage were identified to be the biggest time/resource bottlenecks in creating HTML Dashboard.
 If you feel like speeding up the process, set ``disable_pairplots=True``.

 .. note::